hankeliu2015/snap_calculator/readme.md

 - :writing_hand: refactor calcLogic() function with reduceRight, 'accumulate' the numbers array from right to left.
 - :writing_hand: use functional programming method to pipe through input data and validation fuctions.

+- :writing_hand: Upgrading to a WebSocket connection.
+Create a WebSocket constructor on the client side and implement Node.js webSocket library on the backend.
+More data vlidations modules might be required.

 ### Build With

 - Node.js